AlishbaAslam/todo-console-app/README.md

 ## Usage

-When you run the application, you'll see a menu:
+When you run the application, you'll see a colorful menu with emojis:

 ```
 ========================================
-      TODO CONSOLE APP v1.0
+    📝 TODO CONSOLE APP
 ========================================

-  1. Add Task
+  1. ➕ Add Task
-  2. View Tasks
+  2. 📋 View Tasks
-  3. Update Task
+  3. ✏️  Update Task
-  4. Delete Task
+  4. 🗑️  Delete Task
-  5. Mark Complete
+  5. ✅ Mark Complete
-  6. Exit
+  6. 🚪 Exit

 ----------------------------------------
 Enter your choice (1-6):